timbarrass/Alembic.Tools/HistogramTool/readme.txt

 It allows the specification of a range of interesting values, and buckets high and low values outside of that range.

-Copyright (c) 2011 Tim Barrass <tim.barrass@gmail.com>
+Copyright (c) 2011 Tim Barrass tim.barrass@gmail.com All rights reserved.

-[license]

-Uses Jonathon Pryor's Mono.Options library for command line parsing under the following license:

 // Permission is hereby granted, free of charge, to any person obtaining
 // a copy of this software and associated documentation files (the